-Whirlpool's new lines of smart ranges and wall ovens are integrated with Yummly as well in ways designed to make it easier for you to use the recipes you find online.
+Whirlpool's new lines of smart ranges and wall ovens are integrated with the Yummly recipe app in ways designed to make it easier for you to use the recipes you find online.
 These appliances can automatically preheat and adjust for temperature changes that a Yummly recipe calls for and even walk you through the recipe using a color touchscreen.

 The Yummly app offers a lot of cool features like personalized recipe recommendations, and now it can send the cooking instructions right to your range!
 This integration makes following recipes so much easier.

-The range is also compatible with Google Assistant and will also use Amazon Alexa in the future, so you can tell your oven what to do without getting up from your chair.
+You can tell your oven what to do without getting up from your chair!
 Plus Whirlpool's smartphone app allows you to preheat the oven or adjust its temperature with your smartphone.
 A proximity sensor built into the touchscreen adjusts the size of the screen's text based on how far away from it you are so you won't have to squint to see the next step in a recipe!

 Whirlpool Smart Refrigerator Features